DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/00 Getting Started with DataGrid/50 Select Records.md

-The **DataGrid** supports single and multiple record selection modes.
+The DataGrid supports single and multiple record selection modes.
 Use the **selection**.[mode](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/selection/#mode) property to specify the mode.

 You can obtain the selected record's data in the [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onSelectionChanged) function.
-In the code below, this function displays the selected employee under the **DataGrid**:
+In the code below, this function displays the selected employee under the DataGrid:

 ---
 ##### jQuery